cacophony-wj/licentia_black/Running-MCMs-For-Pitch-&-Dead.md

 But, it does have a ton of options for roleplay.
 It's popular.
 It's sexy.
 And several of my most dedicated users prefer it.

-If you insist on using the _PITCH_ or _DEAD_ profiles, please be aware that often times your "scenes" will not play, you will get stuck in them, sometimes you will be unable to move, you may be defeated and go into bleedout with no way to come out of it, and other really inexplicable bugs that seem to be different for each person that experiences them.
-If this doesn't bother you and you **STILL** want to mess around with _PITCH_ or _DEAD_, you are going to have to perform the following instructions carefully.
+If you insist on using the _SERVITIUM_ profiles, please be aware that often times your "scenes" will not play, you will get stuck in them, sometimes you will be unable to move, you may be defeated and go into bleedout with no way to come out of it, and other really inexplicable bugs that seem to be different for each person that experiences them.
+If this doesn't bother you and you **STILL** want to mess around with it, you are going to have to perform the following instructions carefully.

 Begin this document just after Character Creation with _RaceMenu._